Simulation of radio signals from cosmic-ray cascades in air and ice as observed by in-ice Askaryan radio detectors: Simulation Results

 \section{Simulation Results}

 In this section we discuss simulation results from FAERIE.
 We simulated a cosmic-ray cascade initiated by a $E_p = 10^{17}$~eV proton entering the atmosphere at a zenith angle $\theta = 0^{\circ}$ and azimuth angle $\phi = 0^{\circ}$.
-We set the geomagnetic field to $\vec{B} = (16.7525\text{ }\mu\text{T}, -52.0874\text{ }\mu\text{T})$, which are the values at a latitude of $89.9588^{\circ}$ South following the IGRF12 model~\cite{magn_field}.
-The first component indicates the horizontal component of the magnetic field and defines the geomagnetic North.
-The second component indicates the vertical component of the magnetic field, and is upwards for negative values.
+We set the geomagnetic field to $\vec{B} = (16.7525\text{ }\mu\text{T}, -52.0874\text{ }\mu\text{T})$, which are the values at a latitude of $89.9588^{\circ}$ south following the IGRF12 model~\cite{magn_field}.
+The first component indicates the horizontal component of the magnetic field and defines the geomagnetic north.
+The second component indicates the vertical component of the magnetic field, and is upward for negative values.
 Thinning was applied during the CORSIKA air shower simulation on electromagnetic particles falling below $10^{-6} E_p$, using a weight limit of $w = 100$~\cite{Heck1998, KOBAL2001259}.
-For hadrons (except $\pi^0$'s) and muons the kinetic energy cut-off of was set to $0.3$~GeV.
-For electrons and photons (including $\pi^0$'s) the kinetic energy cut-off of was set to $0.401$~MeV.
+For hadrons (except $\pi^0$'s) and muons the kinetic energy cutoff was set to $0.3$~GeV.
+For electrons and photons (including $\pi^0$'s) the kinetic energy cutoff was set to $0.401$~MeV.
 We use the QGSJETII-04 high energy hadronic interaction model~\cite{QGSJET} and the UrQMD low energy hadronic interaction model~\cite{UrQMD_1, UrQMD_2}.
-The altitude of the ice layer was fixed to that of the South Pole, which is $2.835$~km.
+The altitude of the ice layer was fixed to that of the South Pole, which is $2.835$~km and corresponds to a vertical atmospheric depth of $729$~g/cm$^2$.
 For the GEANT4 simulation we used the default production cut-off length for gammas, electrons, positrons and protons, which is $1$~mm.
 Only charged particles with a kinetic energy above $0.1$~MeV were taken into account for the calculation of the radio emission.
-The longitudinal particle and energy distributions for the in-air particle cascade are shown in Appendix~\ref{App:shower_profiles} (Figure~\ref{fig:part_dist_1e8}), together with the energy deposited in the ice by the in-ice particle cascade (Figure~\ref{fig:E_dens_1e8}).
+The longitudinal particle and energy distributions for the in-air particle cascade are shown in Appendix~\ref{App:shower_profiles} (Figure~\ref{fig:part_dist_1e8}), together with the energy deposited in the ice by the in-ice particle cascade (left-hand side of Figure~\ref{fig:E_dens_both}).
 More information about the CPU time and job run time of the simulation can be found in Appendix~\ref{App:run_time}.

 Figure~\ref{fig:fp_combined} shows the fluence footprint of the simulated cosmic-ray cascade at a depth of 100~m below the air-ice boundary, for the in-air emission (left), in-ice emission (middle) and combined emission (right), where fluence is defined as